amateurtools/Plucks/README.md

 TODO:
 currently working on the tuning accuracy of higher notes.
 Such is the bane of Karplus Strong.
 Could just add oversampling but you probably don't want it to eat 20% of your CPU. workin on it.

+DISCLAIMER:
+As-is, user accepts all responsibility.
+No affiliation with anyone.
+Not endorsed by anyone.

+GNU License and/or MIT, see also also JUCE license, see also VST license.